benrobinson16/QuoteKit/README.md

 ## Contributions

-If you have a quote you would like to add or an improvement to the code, please open a pull request.
+If you have a quote you would like to add or an improvement to the code, please open an issue or a pull request.

 ## License